November 2, 2020 - Meagan Palmer

 What coverage should I be looking for when booking future travel?

-If you have concerns of your travel suppliers going bankrupt, purchasing a policy with Bankruptcy or Financial Default coverage could protect your trip investment.
+If you have concerns about your travel suppliers going bankrupt, purchasing a policy with Bankruptcy or Financial Default coverage could protect your trip investment.

 How can I show proof of COVID-19 coverage for my future trip?